 During this process, we cover a wide range of aspects that can be individually tailored to meet your own specific requirements.
 Our 3D printing allows you to get an accurate representation of your product in an ABS material.
 You can then use this full size or scaled-down representation to assess the interests of various target consumers.

-This test product also assists internally by helping the tool-building team to gain a wider understanding of the major functions that will need to be accommodated for.
-The print will help the moulding technicians too, helping them to optimise the injection moulding process and determine the strengths and weaknesses at the trial stage.
+This test product also assists internally by helping the tool-building team to gain a wider understanding of the major functions, that will need to be accommodated for.
+The print will help the moulding technicians too.
+It will help them to optimise the plastic injection moulding process.
+Additionally, it will help determine the strengths and weaknesses at the trial stage.

 If you’ve got a component design in mind, but are still not sure on your material, we’re happy to offer advice on the suitable thermoplastics that we recommend using.
-During this process, it’s important that you relay to us any specific requirements or properties that you need your product to have – so that we can bear these in mind when considering materials and other variables.
+During this process, it’s important that you relay to us any specific requirements or properties that you need your product to have.
+This ensures we can bear these in mind when considering materials and other variables.

 Modular Insert Tooling solutions are also available here at Moldwel.
-Our modular inserts and full mould tools can produce either the full component or part of the component – allowing the team to be able to check vital features or finer detailed areas during the development stage.
+Our modular inserts and full mould tools can produce either the full component or part of the component.
+This allows the team to be able to check vital features or finer detailed areas during the development stage.

 To enhance the product development stage even further, we can also create full mould tooling solutions.
 These can prove more beneficial due to the fact they have a dedicated temperature control, enhanced feed point options, and the option of full side movement.

 Trialing is vital in project development in order to ensure that the component created is exactly what you were looking for.
 In the trialling stage, you’ll have a finished component in the exact materials that you have specified.
-This can often prove to be better than 3D printing as you are able to view samples that will be equivalent representations of the final production components.
+This can often prove to be better than 3D printing.
+You are able to view samples that will be equivalent representations of the final production components.

-The trialing products will be completed using your exact choice of tooling solution – carried out by our team of expert moulding technicians.
+The trialing products will be completed using your exact choice of tooling solution.
+It is then carried out by our team of expert moulding technicians.
 During this stage, we’ll also look for any alterations that can be made in order to optimise and enhance the product even further.

-Our in-sourced and out-sourced services here at Moldwel can help to enhance the development process even further.
-We are proud to go the extra mile to understand your specific requirements, and use the services to identify the best possible solution for you and your project.
+Our in sourced and out sourced services, here at Moldwel, can help to enhance the development process even further.
+We use the services to identify the best possible solution for you and your project.

-Our 3D printing service quickly transforms CAD files into 3D products without the need to invest in expensive mould tooling.
+Our 3D printing service quickly transforms CAD files into 3D products, without the need to invest in expensive mould tooling.
 Instead, durable and usable products made through layers of ABS are used.
-During the concept and design stage, 3D printing can help showcase the finished component, exemplify a specific design, and test the effectiveness of specific parts.
+During the concept and design stage, 3D printing can help showcase the finished component.
+It can also exemplify a specific design and test the effectiveness of specific parts.

-The CAD data is converted into an STL file before being loaded into our own advanced software that creates a program to produce prototypes.
-It uses a mixture of support materials to make sure that the features remain sturdy during the build, however the base material is made from ABS.
+The CAD data is converted into an STL file, before being loaded into our own advanced software.
+The software then creates a program to produce prototypes.
+It uses a mixture of support materials to make sure that the features remain sturdy during the build.
+However, the base material is made from ABS.

-Once completed and removed from the build tray, the component is washed in a specially designed solution that dissolves away the support material.
-The result of this is a quality prototype that can be used to assist various aspects of the process – from toolmaking to quality checking.
+Once completed and removed from the build tray, the component is washed in a specially designed solution.
+The solution dissolves away the support material.
+As a result of this, a quality prototype that can be used to assist various aspects of the process – from toolmaking to quality checking.

 3D printing is a revolutionary process that is continually growing.
-On a smaller scale, it is used to build quick prototypes of a product, but on a larger scale, the process is used to create products for some of the world’s leading industries, including the medical, aerospace and marine sectors.
+On a smaller scale, it is used to build quick prototypes of a product.
+However, on a larger scale, the process is used to create products for some of the world’s leading industries.
+These include the medical, aerospace and marine sectors.

 We also work with a chain of trusted manufacturing partners who support us in providing 3D prints in a range of different processes.
-We can deliver high quality prototypes through SLA, SLS and Vacuum Casting in short lead times – allowing you to be able to test the market as soon as possible before proceeding with the full mould tooling.
-Additive manufacturing is executed using highly advanced technology – and we’ll ensure only the most experienced and expert manufacturing partners will work with your project.
+We can deliver high quality prototypes through SLA, SLS and Vacuum Casting in short lead times.
+The allows you to be able to test the market as soon as possible, before proceeding with the full mould tooling.
+Additive manufacturing is executed using highly advanced technology.
+We’ll ensure only the most experienced and expert manufacturing partners will work with your project.

 Here at Moldwel, our tooling solutions allow components to be developed and manufactured in the required grade or thermoplastic that is most suitable for the part.